 Many attorneys are arguing that the law isn’t currently enough.

-Sure, the law covers the initial set up of the device, and many privacy advocates agree that this is a step in the right direction, but there are a few key areas missing.
+Sure, the law covers the device’s initial setup, and many privacy advocates agree that this is a step in the right direction, but a few key areas are missing.

 For example, what happens when a device is updated, upgraded, or uses third-party applications and software?

-There’s still no law covering the encryption of data from the IoT device to the servers that make it work, basically leaving these areas vulnerable for malicious intent.
+There’s still no law covering data encryption from the IoT device to the servers that make it work, leaving these areas vulnerable for malicious intent.

 While the law exists to protect users and their data, it doesn’t do the job thoroughly, and it’s unknown what will happen in the future.